vinnymac/PokeNurse/README.md

 * Nickname Pokemon

 ## Known Issues
-* Sometimes after login, the page will stay white instead of showing the list of Pokemon
 * Google 2 Factor Authentication cannot be used.
 However you can use an [AppPassword](https://security.google.com/settings/security/apppasswords) instead.

 ## Credit